Iziedking/sFace/README.md

 - `src/nimiq/` every call that touches the wallet, each one guarded
 - `src/net/` the service client, the live socket, and pilot identity
 - `src/ui/` the screens either side of a run, plus the score card
-- `server/` the daily oracle, leaderboard, challenges, ghost traces, the live relay, and a JSON snapshot that survives a restart
+- `server/` the daily oracle, leaderboard, clans, challenges, ghost traces, the live relay, the X reads behind the Dispatch and CT Signals, and a JSON snapshot that survives a restart
-- `tests/` 201 tests, weighted toward the seed invariant, the payment path, and the trace decoder, which is the one place network data reaches the renderer
+- `tests/` 215 tests, weighted toward the seed invariant, the payment path, and the trace decoder, which is the one place network data reaches the renderer

 ## Stack